benjaminsanderswyatt/COMP3006-Fullstack/README.md

 . up.sh
 ```

 Once setup the website should be available at http://localhost:81.
-accessible on port 81.
+Accessible on port 81.